This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 pljeskavice (burgers), kobasice (sausages) etc. all on one plate.

-Go to the bar of the Federal Association Of Globe Trotters, they serve great cocktails and the interior of the bar is pretty cool.
+For nightlife enthusiasts, I recommend you go to the bar of the Federal Association Of Globe Trotters, they serve great cocktails and the interior of the bar is pretty cool.

 Another place worth visiting is The Three Carots Irish pub.

-Festivals and Events
+11. Attend One Of Belgrade’s Festivals and Events

 Belgrade has a lot of festivals and events to satisfy everyone’s taste!